Travis

 It most probably means a system call interception is outside of the list of the ones considered to be safe (LXD can allow system call interception if it’s considered to be safe).

-Linux: Hugepages Support from within LXD Container #
+Linux: Hugepages Support #

 As of now, Travis CI is not configured to allow hugepages within unprivileged containers.
 This may change on short notice.